American Head & Neck Society

 Margaret F. Butler Outstanding Mentor of Women in Head and Neck Surgery Award

-The Women in Head and Neck Surgery Service of the American Head and Neck Society (AHNS) are now accepting nominations for the Margaret F. Butler Outstanding Mentor of Women in Head and Neck Surgery Award.
+The Women in Head and Neck Surgery Service of the American Head and Neck Society (AHNS) is now accepting nominations for the Margaret F. Butler Outstanding Mentor of Women in Head and Neck Surgery Award.
 (Nomination application appears at the bottom of this page.)

 Dr. Margaret Butler was the first female otolaryngology chairperson in the United States.
 In 1906, she was appointed Chair of Ear, Nose and Throat at Women’s Medical College of Pennsylvania.
 As a respected otolaryngologist and an ambassador of the specialty, Dr. Butler provided a blueprint for future generations of female otolaryngologists.